AsiMrz/AB-Testing/README.md

 # AB-Testing
-In this project, we're going to analyze an AB-test where we moved the first gate in Cookie Cats from level 30 -control- to level 40 -test-.
-In particular, we will look at the impact on player retention.
-Data exploration and analytics with AB testing on the Cookie Cats, a hugely popular mobile puzzle game developed by Tactile Entertainment.
+This project is a data analytics with AB testing on the Cookie Cats, a popular mobile puzzle game developed by Tactile Entertainment.
 Variations of AB testing are the different Gates in level 30 and level 40.
+In the provided dataset by  [MÜRŞIDE YARKIN](https://www.kaggle.com/mursideyarkin/mobile-games-ab-testing-with-cookie-cats/notebook), the first gate in Cookie Cats is moved from level 30 -control- to level 40 -test- for exploring the impact on player retention.

 ## Goal
 Finding out "Where should the gates be placed?"